 A summer internship program for undergraduates, dedicated to increasing the diversity of students entering the geosciences.

-Bill Bowman has coordinated this program at the Mountain Research Station each summer for several years.
+Bill Bowman has coordinated the Research Opportunities for Undergraduates program at the Mountain Research Station each summer for several years.

 Summer Multicultural Access to Research Training (SMART) through CU